 For many people, the word ‘budget’ makes them cringe.
 It conjures up images of penny-pinching, self-denial and not having any fun.
 But budgeting doesn’t have to be a boring chore.
 In fact, it shouldn’t be!
-Planning and managing a budget should actually be something you look forward to doing, because it can help you achieve peace of mind and reach your financial goals.
+Planning and managing a budget should actually be something you look forward to doing, because it can help you reach your financial goals.
 If you stay away from budgeting because you think it’s boring, here are five ways to make budgeting more fun:

-Dream Big — Successful budgeting requires goal setting, and to set a goal, you must have a vision of what you want to accomplish.
-Allow yourself to dream big and set a major goal, such as buying a home or traveling for an extended period of time.
+Successful budgeting requires goal setting, and to set a goal, you must have a vision of what you want to accomplish.
+Allow yourself to dream bigl, such as buying a home or traveling for an extended period of time.
 Nurturing that dream of what you ultimately want to accomplish, and understanding that sticking to a budget will help you get there, is sure to make budgeting seem less like a chore.

-Team Up — Even with the best intentions and well-planned goals, it can be challenging to stick to a budget.
+Even with the best intentions and well-planned goals, it can be challenging to stick to a budget.
 Find a friend or family member who is also committed to budgeting, and become each other’s support system.
 Having someone to remain accountable to as you change your habits will be invaluable.
-You’ll both have victories and set-backs at different points along the way, and you’ll learn so much from each other about what works and what doesn’t when trying to stick to a budget.
+You’ll both have victories and set-backs at different points along the way.
+And you’ll learn so much from each other about what works and what doesn’t when trying to stick to a budget.

 There’s an App for That